williamtong/TILDA_defect_classification/README.md

 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/True_negatives/GS_2cl_reload_shapval_3_8_img2495.png' width="600" style="border: 5px solid orange;"><p>
 <br>

 2. The images are very noisy or "dirty."
 It has all kinds of features but of the types that indicate a defect and ones that indicate a clean sample.
-They features are about equal in numbers, so they cancel each other.
+The blue (which indicate <i>good</i>) and red (which indicate <i>defects</i>) features are about equal in numbers, so they cancel each other.
 Here is an example.
 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/True_negatives/GS_2cl_reload_shapval_3_8_img0846.png' width="600" style="border: 5px solid orange;"><p>
 <br>